HenryOfCarim/albam_reloaded/README.md

 # Albam Reloaded
 Updated and upgraded Sebastian Brachi's albam addon to blender 2.80+ for Resident Evil 5 modding

-The addon was tested on Blender 2.93 and 3.1, functionality on other versions hasn't been tested
+The addon was tested on Blender 2.80 - 3.1, functionality on other versions hasn't been tested (ver 3.6 has issues)

 With the current version you can:
 - edit character meshes